berinhard/model_mommy/docs/source/how_mommy_behaves.rst

 -------------

 Model-mommy allows you to define generators methods for your custom fields or overrides its default generators.
-This could be achieved by specifing a dict on settings with keys defining the fields and values the generator functions.
+This could be achieved by specifing the field and generator function for the `generators.set` function.
 Both can be the real python objects imported in settings or just specified as import path string.

 Examples:

 .. code-block:: python

-    # on your settings.py file:
+    from mommy import generators

     def gen_func():
         return 'value'

-    MOMMY_CUSTOM_FIELDS_GEN = {
-        'test.generic.fields.CustomField': gen_func,
-    }
+    generators.set('test.generic.fields.CustomField', gen_func)

 .. code-block:: python